-When it comes to making your machined parts, you may think all you have to do is find a fabrication shop or CNC Machine shop and wait for your parts to be delivered.
-But there’s a lot more involved than you may expect to ensure your final components meet your expectations.
+When it comes to making machined parts, you may think all you have to do is find a fabrication shop or CNC machine shop and wait for your parts to be delivered.
+But there’s a lot more involved than you may expect to ensure your final machined parts meet your expectations.

-Here are five aspects of building high quality machined parts that you should consider before embarking on your next project.
+Here are five key steps to building high quality machined parts that you should follow when embarking on your next project.

 1. Do your homework before you get started